Blendify/blender-manual/blender_docs/manual/editors/sequencer/strips/effects/blur.rst

 Gaussian Blur
 *************

-The Guasssian Blur strip is used to blur the in put in the defined direction.
+The Guassian Blur strip is used to blur the input in the defined direction.